Page 4 - Monthly Archives: 2023

 To configure Google Customer Reviews in Magento 2, navigate to Stores > Configuration > Magefan Extensions > Google Customer Reviews and fill out the General settings.

-Paste your Google
+Paste your Google Merchant ID in a corresponding fieldihor

 When you set up cross-sells in Magento 2 you not only increase the average order value.
 You help people find relevant products that might go well together.
 This could be the gym gear, home appliances, some recipe ingredients, and plenty of other variations.